Weiqifan1/pof-input-method/README.md

 # rime-pof-input-method
 Pairs-of-five-strokes: An input method for writing Chinese characters on computers, primarily developed for the RIME input method editor.
+Created by Lykke (@Weiqifan1).

 # About the POF input method